-Over the years FedEx has issued a delivery exception that has left customers confused and frustrated.
-The shipped package is flagged with the exception “Local delivery restriction – Delivery not attempted.”
+The shipped package below is flagged with the exception “Local delivery restriction – Delivery not attempted.”
 The screenshot below is an example of what a customer might see.
-The shipment was on the FedEx vehicle for delivery at 9:23 am, but at 9:54 am the delivery exception occurs.
+The shipment was on the vehicle for delivery at 9:23 am, but at 9:54 am the delivery exception occurs.

 What is a FedEx delivery exception?

-For those not familiar with delivery exceptions, Fedex defines them as what “occurs when a package is temporarily delayed while in transit.
+Fedex defines delivery exceptions as what “occurs when a package is temporarily delayed while in transit.
 Every effort is made to deliver every package as soon as possible, so an exception does not necessarily denote a late shipment.
 The status exception explains the most recent exception in the scan activity section.”